Ethically Sourced Crystals Tracked and Traced

 "Our crystals have been excavated from environments where preservation of the natural landscape and environment is of utmost importance.
 We ensure our suppliers comply with national environmental regulations and standards."

-I find it incredibly difficult to believe that a small business buying a few kilos of crystals from a business in Indonesia can ensure they comply with national environmental regulations and standards.
+I find it hard to believe that someone buying a few kilos of crystals from a local business in Indonesia can ensure compliance with national environmental regulations and standards.

-In a recent interview, the largest supplier of crystals from Madagascar who sells at all major trade fairs around the world, said he was aware of the problem of child labour in his country but little can be done about it.
+In a recent interview, the largest supplier of crystals from Madagascar, who sells at all major trade fairs around the world, acknowledged the issue of child labour in his country, but admitted that little can be done about it.

-It's extremely difficult not to buy material that's been mined in Madagascar and the Democratic Republic of Congo because both have vast mineral reserves.
+It's extremely difficult to avoid buying material mined in Madagascar and the Democratic Republic of Congo because both countries have vast mineral reserves.

 More than 60% of the world's cobalt comes from Congo.
 Cobalt is essential for the production of computers and smartphones.
-Congo also has one of the world's largest lithium deposits.
-Lithium is needed for lithium-ion batteries and batteries that power electric cars.
+Congo also has one of the world's largest lithium deposits, an element that's essential for lithium-ion batteries and electric vehicle technology.

-Congo has been plagued by decades of conflict involving numerous armed groups, which has resulted in widespread violence, displacement of people, and human rights abuses.
+Congo has been plagued by decades of conflict involving numerous armed groups, resulting in widespread violence, displacement of people, and human rights abuses.

-The mining of natural minerals has been a driving force behind many of the conflicts and has fuelled violence and instability.
-There's extensive food insecurity, malnutrition and limited healthcare and education.
+The mining of natural minerals has been a driving force behind many of the conflicts in the region, fuelling violence and instability.
+Congo also has extensive food insecurity, malnutrition and limited access to healthcare and education.

 It's widely known that children in Congo are heavily involved in mining.
-Minerals such as malachite, chrysocolla, dioptase and kundalini quartz, which is citrine, all come from Congo.
+Minerals such as malachite, chrysocolla, dioptase, kundalini quartz and many others come from Congo.

 The following image comes from an Instagram post of a business that states its materials have been ethically sourced.
 Most cobaltoan calcite is mined in Congo.
 She doesn't state where her pieces are from.

-Within a year of the Taliban taking over in 2021, the country's economy collapsed.
-Malnutrition is widespread, women are being erased from society, and unemployment runs at around 15%.
+Within a year of the Talibans's return to power in 2021, the country's economy collapsed.
+Malnutrition is widespread, women are being erased from public life, and unemployment is around 15%.

 This is a country where punishments include stoning, flogging and being buried alive.
-Homosexuality is illegal, and those found guilty are thrown off buildings.
+Homosexuality is illegal, and those found guilty are often thrown from buildings.

 A young teenage boy was recently beheaded for listening to music while hundreds of onlookers watched and cheered.
-A nineteen-year-old man was shot for the same crime.
-The execution was carried out in the province where lapis lazuli is mined.
+A nineteen-year-old man was shot for the same 'crime.'
+These executions were carried out in the same province where lapis lazuli is mined.

-Afghanistan has a mineral wealth estimated to run into trillions of dollars, however, due to corruption, minimal investment and lack of governmental expertise, this valuable resource fails to benefit the economy.
+Afghanistan's mineral wealth is estimated to be worth trillions of dollars.
+However, due to widespread corruption, lack of investment and minimal governmental expertise, this valuable resource has failed to benefit the population or the economy in any meaningful way.

-Vast quantities of gemstones and minerals are illegally excavated and smuggled out of the country.
-Lapis lazuli is often sold to China and Pakistan for a pittance, and from there, it's sold to the rest of the world.
+Vast quantities of gemstones and minerals are illegally excavated and smuggled out of Afghanistan.
+Lapis lazuli is often sold to China and Pakistan for a fraction of its true value, and from there, it's distributed to the rest of the world.

-With the situation as it currently is, it's impossible to "track and trace" lapis lazuli from where it has been mined.
-As a UK-based business, it's not been possible to buy directly from Afghanistan for many years.
+Given the current situation, it's impossible to "track and trace" lapis lazuli from where it has been mined.
+For UK businesses, it has not been possible to buy directly from Afghanistan for many years.

-It takes more than twelve hours to drive up to the Kocha Valley where the stone is mined.
-There are no roads and access is by steep treacherous slopes.
-A village has been built in recent years to house hundreds of miners to enable them to live close by.
-The mine can only be worked for a few months each year.
+Reaching the Kocha Valley, where the stone is mined, takes more than twelve hours.
+There are no proper roads, the only access is by steep, treacherous slopes.
+In recent years, a village has been built to house hundreds of miners, allowing them to live close to the mines.
+Due to extreme weather conditions, the mines at Sar-e Sang can only be worked for a few months each year.

-To really understand just how remote and difficult it is to reach the mine at Sar-e Sang, download the PDF file attached to this article written by the Gemological Institute of America (https://www.gia.edu/gems-gemology/winter-1981-lapis-afghanistan-wyart).
+To really understand how remote and difficult it is to reach the mines, download this document published by the Gemological Institute of America (https://www.gia.edu/gems-gemology/winter-1981-lapis-afghanistan-wyart).

-Miners work using gas lamps, and there is minimal ventilation.
-Dynamite is used to expose new veins, and breathing and safety equipment are nonexistent.
+Miners work using gas lamps, with minimal ventilation.
+Dynamite is used to expose new veins, and breathing and safety equipment are virtually nonexistent.

-During my thirty years as Cabin Crew, I travelled extensively.
-Between 2003 and 2019, I bought rocks and minerals for Stone Mania in many countries, including India, Pakistan, Madagascar, China, Africa, the USA and Australia.
+During my thirty years as Cabin Crew, I travelled to many countries around the world.
+Between 2003 and 2019, I bought rocks and minerals for Stone Mania in India, Pakistan, Madagascar, China, Africa, the USA and Australia.

-It's important to remember that any business that claims its crystals have been 'ethically and sustainably sourced' is confirming that its products have been mined and processed in accordance with ethical and environmental principles.
+It's important to remember that any business claiming its crystals have been 'ethically and sustainably sourced' is confirming that its products have been mined and processed in accordance with ethical and environmental principles.

-The company I'm talking about in this article is just over two years old.
-Most of their business is done online through Instagram live sales.
+The company I'm referring to in this article was, at the time of writing, just over two years old.
+Most of their business is conducted online, primarily through Instagram live sales.
 The following screenshots are from their website:

 ""After spending considerable time reading about their ethical business practices and exploring their collection, I decided to ask where their lapis lazuli was from.

-After almost two weeks without a reply, I contacted them again, this time through the 'Contact' page of their website.
+After almost two weeks without a reply, I contacted them again, this time through their 'Contact' page on their website.
 I received a reply the following day.

-As I was not a genuine customer, a video call would have wasted their time, and that's not something I wanted to do.
-That said, even if I were a genuine customer, I would not have been interested in a video call.
+As I was not a genuine customer, a video call would have wasted their time, which I didn't want to do.
+That said, I would not have been interested in a video call even if I were a genuine customer.
 I had asked a simple question that should have been easy for them to answer.

 ""ethically mined text""

-One such person whom I know well worked in Afghanistan during the early part of his career.
+One of my closest friends, who's a geologist, worked in Afghanistan during the early part of his career.

 The following day, I received this reply;

 "Thank you for your interest in..." was the last line of the email.
-The business owner hadn't even signed off with her name.
+The business owner didn't even close with her name.

-I was so disgusted with the response that I left a review on Trustpilot.
-In an existing review that had already been left for this business, a customer wrote;
+I was so disgusted with her response that I left a negative review on Trustpilot.
+In an existing review that had already been left for this business, a customer wrote:

 "Communication was very poor.
 The business owner did refund me but this was then followed by blocking me and sending voice notes regarding how ‘upset’ she was that I was disappointed with her customer service.
-She also said she thought I did receive the product, implying I was lying.
+She also said she believed I had received the product, implying I was lying.
 The seller is completely unprofessional."

 Having left my review, the owner's response was just as shocking as her reply to my initial enquiry.
-Here's what she said:
+This is what she said:

 "I've noticed you've edited your review 4 times within 12 hours of your submission, I hope my response reflects your latest updates.